brunoroncete/gym-project/README.md

 ![Mockup](assets/images/mockup.png)

-This comprehensive site is designed for a fictional gym (Fitness Tribe).
+This comprehensive site was designed for a fictional gym (Tribo Fitness).
 The focus of the site is to provide information about the services the gym offers and attract more customers.

+This is the first of four Milestone Projects that the developer must complete during the Full Stack Web Development Program at The Code Institute.

+The main requirements were to make a responsive and static website with a minimum of three pages using primarily HTML5 and CSS3.

 ## UX